femboywick/meow/src/gameplay/game_modes/game_modes.md

-# modes of the game lol
+# modes of the game

 three (3) main 'modes' of the game:
 - dating sim (HUMAN)